Divineechidume/Divineechidume.github.io/README.md

 # Divineechidume.github.io

-This repoository holds the code for my personal website.
+This repository holds the code for my personal website.